 4. MAKE SURE THERE ARE NO DISTRACTIONS

 Make sure you have complete silence around you for your interview nothing must interfere with your conversation, including your cell phone and email notifications on your computer.
-It is rude to be interrupted during an interview unless you have an emergency situation that your potential employer is already going to be aware of.
+It is rude to be interrupted during an interview unless you have an emergency situation that the company owner is already going to be aware of.

 Make sure no one else is around when you are completing your interview, including pets.
 If you can not ensure people aren’t going to interrupt you, it might be best to either take your interview to another location or make sure your roommates (or family) can plan to be gone for the day.